neelkanthk/larapackboiler/README.md

 Salient Features

   - Follows Laravel 5.1 directory structure.
+  - Well documented with example code.
   - Encourages use of Interfaces and Database Repositories.
   - Saves a lot of time while developing a new package from scratch.
   - Make your views customizable.
+  - Provides example code for controller, model, view, interfaces, events, repositories.

 ### Installation

-You need to have composer installed.
+Note: You need to have composer installed on your system.

 1. Download this package to your vendor folder.